Skip to content

 etcd Settings

-The following commands are operated under Linux.
+The following commands are operated in Linux.

 Create the dataway account and corresponding role:

-# Add a username, you will be prompted to enter a password here.
+# Add a username, you will be prompted to enter a password here

 $ etcdctl user add dataway